amygdala/tensorflow-workshop/README.md

 # TensorFlow workshop materials

-This repo contains materials for use in a TensorFlow workshop.
+This repo contains materials for use in TensorFlow workshops.

 Contributions are not currently accepted.
 This is not an official Google product.

-This document points to more information for each workshop lab.

 <!---
 [** add note re: TF versions tested with **].